 - Quite a high dose of caffeine might make you jittery

 - Combination of caffeine and synephrine might raise heart rates

 Where Can You Buy It?

-You always have to be careful when it comes to side effects, especially in supplements that contain a lot of different ingredients in the blend.
+That's why you always have to be careful when it comes to side effects, especially in supplements containing many different ingredients in the blend.

 Our first stop was our dietician, and overall she thought the suggested servings should be safe for most people.

 The main negative was the high caffeine amount combined with synephrine, which could cause a rapid heartbeat.

 So, any of our readers with any kind of medical condition or taking heart medication should check with a doctor first.

 We also noted a few online comments where folks said they had some initial stomach discomfort in the first couple of days.